 Related I2UD Projects

-“Financing Infrastructure Upgrading Programs,” Two Urban Development Research Papers, Dr. Mona Serageldin, 1989-1991
+“Financing Infrastructure Upgrading Programs,” Two Urban Development Research Papers, Mona Serageldin, 1989-1991

 Abstract

-From 1989 to 1991, Dr. Mona Serageldin authored two related papers on financing urban development for the Unit for Housing and Urbanization at Harvard University: “Financing Upgrading Programs (November 1989) and “Financing Infrastructure Upgrading Programs (March 1991).
+In 1989 and 1991, Mona Serageldin authored two related papers on financing urban development for the Unit for Housing and Urbanization at Harvard University’s Graduate School of Design: “Financing Upgrading Programs” and “Financing Infrastructure Upgrading Programs.”

-The papers assessed the exchange components of local and foreign currency, as cost factors in urban development upgrading projects.
-Serageldin focused on three main needs to establish effectively financed upgrading programs: 1) Construction of new infrastructure networks, 2) Building and improvement of community facilities like schools and health centers, and 3) Creation of homeowner credit mechanisms to improve residential properties.
-Municipalities in Jordan, Tunisia, and Hafsia provided example case studies.
+The papers assessed the exchange components of local and foreign currency as cost factors in urban development upgrading projects, using municipalities in Jordan and Tunisia as examples.
+Serageldin focused on three main needs to establish effectively-financed upgrading programs:

 [Excerpt: “Financing Upgrading Programs, November 1989”]